marclandy/enterprise-infra/technical reviews/options analysis/azure/integrate sd-wan into hub-and-spoke.md

 ---

-## Question 5: Do You Need Routing to ExpressRoute?
+## 5: Do You Need Routing to ExpressRoute?

 This decision determines whether routing to on-premises networks via ExpressRoute is necessary.